5.12. Double Submit Protection¶

 @Controller @RequestMapping("globalTokenCheckExample") public class GlobalTokenCheckExampleController { // (1) @RequestMapping(params = "first", method = RequestMethod.GET) public String first() { return "globalTokenCheckExample/firstView"; } @RequestMapping(params = "second", method = RequestMethod.POST) @TransactionTokenCheck(type = TransactionTokenType.BEGIN) // (2) public String second() { return "globalTokenCheckExample/secondView"; } @RequestMapping(params = "third", method = RequestMethod.POST) @TransactionTokenCheck // (2) public String third() { return "globalTokenCheckExample/thirdView"; } @RequestMapping(params = "fourth", method = RequestMethod.POST) @TransactionTokenCheck // (2) public String fourth() { return "globalTokenCheckExample/fourthView"; } @RequestMapping(params = "fifth", method = RequestMethod.POST) public String fifth() { return "globalTokenCheckExample/fifthView"; } }

-annotation to be specified as “method” annotation is not specified.
+Sr. No. Description @TransactionTokenCheckannotation is not specified as the class annotation.@TransactionTokenCheckannotation to be specified as “method” annotation is not specified.

 - Example of Output HTML